 Cinnamon Gooey Butter Cake

-I’ve written about Gooey Butter Cake before.
-Gooey Butter Cake consists of a layer of sugary, buttery goo on top of a cake base.
-It’s a St. Louis specialty, one that I unfortunately haven’t mastered, and honestly didn’t eat much of in St. Louis.
 My first introduction to it was actually a Paula Deen recipe that, in addition to using a lot of butter, doctored up a cake mix for a base and included a one-pound box of powdered sugar in the topping.
-A coworker of mine at Illinois would make that recipe (and variations) all the time for potlucks, and I made it several times after she shared the recipe with me.
+A coworker of mine at Illinois would make that recipe (and so many variations) all the time for potlucks, and I made it several times after she shared the recipe with me.
 Those bars were delicious and incredibly sweet.

 But, that is not this recipe.